The Related circumstances consist of for an ear pain:

 - In children, earaches are commonly caused by middle ear infections (otitis media), while in adults, ear pain is often referred from issues with the jaw, teeth, or temporomandibular joint.
 Referred ear pain increases with age.

-- Earaches can be short-lived, such as those from altitude changes, but if they persist for more than 24-48 hours or worsen, it could be caused by conditions like jaw arthritis, ear infection, or a foreign object.
+- Earaches can be short-lived, such as those caused by altitude changes, but if they persist for more than 24-48 hours or worsen, they could be a sign of conditions like jaw arthritis, an ear infection, or a foreign object.

 - If an earache worsens, doesn't improve, or is accompanied by sudden pain and bloody discharge, it may indicate a ruptured eardrum, and you should see a doctor promptly.
 Immediate medical attention is needed if the ear pain is accompanied by excessive crying, high fever, dizziness, altered alertness, ear swelling, or facial weakness.